How to Make a Vegetable Garden

 Simple Steps to a Vegetable Bounty

 Creating a terrific vegetable garden is easy, whether you have a small yard suited to containers, or you want to create a patch big enough to feed you and your neighbors.
+One key is to amazing success is to use Miracle-Gro® soils and plant food together to create the ideal growing environment that will allow your veggies to reach their full potential—and deliver an impressive harvest!
+(More on that below.)
 With a little preparation and planning, you can enjoy fresh delicious vegetables year after year.
 Read the tips below to learn the basics of vegetable gardening.

 Pick Your Plants

-Learn what grows best in your area and in the space you've allocated by consulting your local garden center staff or seed catalogs.
+Learn what grows best in your area and in the space you've allocated by consulting your local garden center staff.
 If you plant seeds, you'll find instructions for spacing and planting depth on the packets.
-Remember that seeds take longer than starter plants to produce vegetables.
-Some seeds are best started indoors up to 6-8 weeks before your last frost date.
+Remember, though, that seeds take longer than starter plants to produce vegetables (some need to be started indoors up to 6-8 weeks before your last frost date).
+Instead, consider planting your garden with vegetables and herbs from Bonnie Plants®, which provide a short-cut to a great harvest, as the plants are already well on their way when you purchase them.

 Enrich Your Soil